DanielLi03/DSC180a/README.md

 pip install -r requirements.txt
 ```

-All our packages should be installed in our anaconda environment so we should be ready to run the code now
+By now, all our packages should be installed in our anaconda environment so we should be ready to run the code now

 ## How to Run Tests
-To run both the short and long toxic tests, activate the anaconda environment that you've created above.
+To run both the short and long toxic tests, activate the anaconda environment that you've created above in an anaconda terminal.
 Navigate the github repo on your local device in the conda terminal, and run the python file as follows:
 ```
 python short_toxic_test.py
 ```